 A few years ago, I had what turned out to be a very illuminating (and hilarious) exchange with one of my married friends.

 I am not sure what exactly I said—I think it was something about having forgotten my sunglasses but knowing exactly where they were in my condo—but her response was priceless.
 She let out a big sigh and said that it must be nice to put something down and it still be there when you go back for it.

 With regards to our money, it means we can stay on top of our checking accounts and avoid fees, and that the only charges on our credit cards are the ones we make.
 And that when we decide on an investment strategy, we don’t have to worry about someone going in behind us and changing it.
 Our money stays where we put it.

 We [Haven’t] Come a Long Way, Baby…Yet

-We can’t ignore single women aren’t saving enough for retirement: the results of the Retirement Confidence Survey cited above were pretty grim.
+We can’t ignore single women aren’t saving enough for retirement: the results of a Retirement Confidence Survey I read were pretty grim.